Kong/docs.konghq.com/app/dev-portal/portals/settings/security.md

 ## Developer/Application Approval

+{:.note}
-*Note: Developer signup/login and Application registration requires the use of a Kong Gateway service.*
+> *Developer signup/login and Application registration requires the use of a Kong Gateway service.*

 ### Auto approve developers